 Instructions

-- In a large mixing bowl, combine the vital wheat gluten, nutritional yeast, garlic powder, onion powder, smoked paprika, and salt.
+- In a large bowl, mix vital wheat gluten, nutritional yeast, garlic powder, onion powder, smoked paprika, and salt.

-- In a separate bowl, whisk together the vegetable broth, soy sauce, and tomato paste until well combined.
+- In a medium bowl, whisk vegetable broth, soy sauce, and tomato paste until smooth.
+Pour into the dry mix and stir to form a dough.

-- Knead the dough for a few minutes until it becomes elastic and smooth.
+- Knead dough on a clean surface for 2-3 minutes until elastic and smooth.
+Shape into a log or small seitan pieces.

-- In a large pot, bring 4 cups of low-sodium vegetable broth and 2 tablespoon of soy sauce to a boil.
-(NOTE: you could also use water in place of broth, but I prefer broth for the flavor.)
+- In a large pot, bring 4 cups vegetable broth and 2 tablespoon soy sauce to a boil.
+Reduce to a simmer and gently add seitan.

 Notes